 - Witness the ornate and historical Buddhist monasteries at Namche, Tengboche, and Pangboche

 - Walk on the rugged terrain to get stunned by the chilling beauty of the Khumbu glacier and icefalls.

 - Exciting flight to Lukla airstrip, the Himalayan airport

 - Exploration of Sagarmatha National Park with its unique flora and fauna on display.

 The hike to Everest Base Camp is a classic trekking itinerary to the world's tallest mountain, Mt.
 Everest.
 It takes approximately 11 - 14 days of walking only to complete the trek from Lukla to Lukla.
 This trek starts from Lukla with an exciting flight and goes to Everest base camp and Kala Patthar at 5,445m.
+To ensure the flight is on time and avoid the considerable air traffic in Kathmandu airport as well as unpredictable weather, we take an early morning drive to Ramechap to board the thrilling flight to Lukla.
 The trek itinerary and route map pass through several Sherpa villages and offer spectacular views of Mt.
 Everest and a parade of stunning peaks.
 Importantly, we spend two nights at Namche and Dingboche, respectively, with an acclimatization hike for the proper acclimation.
 Then, we follow the less-trodden itinerary via Monla and Phortse villages to Dingboche and return via Pheriche and Tengboche monasteries, a different way than what we climbed up.
 Our route map/trekking itinerary to Everest base camp is curated to offer maximum exploration and optimum acclimation.